How to seek testing for COVID-19 according to state health departments

 - To decide whether you need testing, providers refer to the CDC criteria, which evaluates a combination of symptoms and risk factors.

-- Sample collection is done at the provider’s office.
-Samples are then sent to the state’s public health lab.
-Commercial testing is expected to begin soon.
+- Sample collection is done at the provider's office then sent to a lab.

+- Samples can be tested by the state public health lab, commercial labs and some hospitals.

-- For more information, visit the West Virginia Department of Health and Human Resources’ website.
+- For more coronavirus information, call the state COVID-19 hotline at 1-800-887-4304 or visit the West Virginia Department of Health and Human Resources' website.

 Wisconsin